Wolf Haldenstein informs investors that Zynex, Inc. has been sued

-NEW YORK, March 26, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP has filed a securities class action lawsuit against Zynex, Inc. (NASDAQ: ZYXI) on behalf of shareholders who purchased stock between March 13, 2023, and March 11, 2025, inclusive.
+NEW YORK, March 31, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit was filed against Zynex, Inc. (NASDAQ: ZYXI) on behalf of shareholders who purchased stock between March 13, 2023, and March 11, 2025, inclusive.

 CLICK HERE TO PROVIDE YOUR CONTACT INFORMATION AND JOIN THE CASE